Program Defined Competencies

 Upon completion of the Salus University Physician Assistant Program, a student is expected to have achieved the following Program defined competencies:

-1) Medical Knowledge
+1) Knowledge for Practice

 2) Interpersonal and Communication Skills

 - Identify the signs and symptoms for commonly presenting disease processes.